-Good posture doesn’t happen overnight and it might feel a bit of a strain, having to remember to practise a straight back and relaxed shoulders and head held high, but over time it will feel more natural and hopefully the stresses and strains on your body will lessen.
+Good posture doesn’t happen overnight and it might feel a bit of a strain, having to remember to practice a straight back and relaxed shoulders and head held high, but over time it will feel more natural and hopefully, the stresses and strains on your body will lessen.

 What to remember about posture:

-1. For sitting – back and legs at 90 degree angles and head held up looking directly at workstation.
+1. For sitting – back and legs at 90-degree angles and head held up looking directly at the workstation.

 2. For walking – back straight, head held high, shoulders back and relaxed.

 3. Don’t stay in any one posture too long, lots of small movements are better for the body.